-The site is well serviced by transit and is located within 170 m of local and rapid bus routes, and 800 m of the future Mount Pleasant SkyTrain Station.
-The site is located along the East 10th Avenue bikeway.
+The site is well served by transit and is located within 100 m of local and rapid bus routes, and 325 m of the future Mount Pleasant SkyTrain Station.
+The site is also in close proximity to the East 10th Avenue bikeway to the north.

-Vehicle and bicycle parking is provided on two levels of underground parking, accessed from the lane.
-The application proposes 33 vehicle parking spaces and 254 bicycle spaces.
+Vehicle and bicycle parking is provided on three levels of underground parking, accessed from the lane.
+The application proposes 74 vehicle parking spaces and 369 bicycle spaces.
 Conditions included in Appendix B require the proposal meet the requirements of the Parking By-law.